Conversion Functions¶

 SELECT cast(0.0000000000001 as boolean); -- true

-There is a set of strings allowed to be casted to boolean.
+The strings t, f, 1, 0, true, false and their upper case equivalents are allowed to be casted to boolean.
 Casting from other strings to boolean throws.

 Valid examples